-Fire Danger Ratings are changing soon
+Fire Danger Ratings have changed

-The new Fire Danger Ratings have four levels (instead of six) – Moderate, High, Extreme and Catastrophic.
+The new Fire Danger Ratings have four levels instead of six – Moderate, High, Extreme and Catastrophic.

-There’ll be actions for each level, so you’ll know what to do to protect your life, family and property.
+There are actions for each level, so you’ll know what to do to protect your life, family and property.

 The new ratings and what you need to do